This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 • antiparasitic treatment.

-From our own experience we recommend having documents officially translated into Spanish and being prepared for local authorities to possibly keep copies of the documentation.
+From experience, we recommend having documents officially translated into Spanish and being prepared for local offices to keep copies of your paperwork.

 Peru

 A microchip, rabies vaccination and a veterinary certificate are required.
-The inspection is performed by the local agricultural and veterinary authority.
+Inspections are carried out by the local agricultural and veterinary authority.

 Suriname

-Conditions include rabies vaccination, a veterinary certificate, and in some cases an import permit.
+Requirements include rabies vaccination, a veterinary certificate and, in some cases, an import permit.

 Uruguay